dominikkiese/MatsubaraFunctions.jl/README.md

 println()
 ```

 There are two possible ways to access the data of a `MatsubaraFunction`, using either the bracket `[]` or the parenthesis `()` operator.
 The former can be used together with a set of linear indices or with a combination of `MatsubaraFrequency` objects and linear indices.
 It will return the value of the function exactly for the given arguments.
-The latter allows to substitute real numbers for the frequency arguments, in which case a multilinear interpolation is performed.
+The latter allows to substitute `Float64` for the frequency arguments, in which case a multilinear interpolation is performed.
 In addition, `()` is well defined even for out of bounds access, providing the user with the option to provide a boundary condition or (for 1D grids) use polynomial extrapolation.

 ```julia
 ξ = 0.5